ecg-icas/icas/src/source/authentication.rst

     GET /code?code=AUTH_CODE&state=YOUR_STATE
     Host: yoursite.com

-This is how your server gets the short-lived code to subsequently get a refresh & access token.
+This is how your server gets the short-lived authorization code to subsequently get a refresh & access token.

 Step 3: POST to the token endpoint
 ``````````````````````````````````